GroupApp Review – Is This A Good Community Platform?

 GroupApp Pricing & Plans

-Basic Plan
+Launch Plan

-Pro Plan
+Grow Plan

-Premium Plan
+Scale Plan

 Basically if you want to start a learning community, then you could start with the free plan, build your community out and scale from there.

-However, the Pro Plan with the 14-day free trial would be my recommended way to get started as you can have access to everything from the very beginning and enough resources where you wouldn’t need to change your plan.
+However, the Scale Plan with the 14-day free trial would be my recommended way to get started as you can have access to everything from the very beginning and enough resources where you wouldn’t need to change your plan.

 GroupApp Pros & Cons